Vintage Spanners & Wrenches in Australia

 2. Various "Sands & McDougalls" Directories

-Spanners marked "W. C. P & Bro" are the only ones found to date - not common, but I know of several of the hammer type plough spanners.
+Spanners marked "W. C. P & Bro" are the only ones found to date - quite rare, but I know of three of the hammer type plough spanners.
 One example of an "S" shaped spanner has recently come to light also.

 If anyone can supply more info and or spanner pictures please make contact on the link below